Lula conviction in Brazil spotlight: Was it sham or solid?

 Judge Sergio Moro ruled that the former president helped steer contracts to construction company Grupo OAS before leaving office on Jan.
 1, 2011.

-In exchange, the judge said, da Silva was promised a renovated beachfront apartment worth about $1.1 million in Guaruja, a city outside of Sao Paulo.
+In exchange, the judge said, da Silva was promised a renovated beachfront apartment and associated perks totaling about $1.1 million in Guaruja, a city outside of Sao Paulo.

 Da Silva backers argue there was no crime because neither he nor his late wife ever legally owned the apartment.
 Moro said the intent to give it to him made it a crime.